PyTables/PyTables/doc/source/usersguide/libref.rst

     Notes
     -----
-    In addition, it recognizes the names of parameters present in tables/parameters.py as additional keyword
+    In addition, it recognizes the names of parameters present in :file:`tables/parameters.py` as additional keyword
     arguments.
-See
-    :ref:`parametersFiles` for a
+See :ref:`parameter_files` for a
     detailed info on the supported parameters.

     .. note:: If you need to deal with a large number of nodes in an efficient way, please see :ref:`LRUOptim` for more info and advices about the integrated node cache engine.

 .. function:: setBloscMaxThreads(nthreads)

     Set the maximum number of threads that Blosc can use.

-    This actually overrides the MAX_THREADS
+    This actually overrides the :data:`parameters.MAX_THREADS`
-    setting in tables/parameters.py, so the new
+    setting in :file:`tables/parameters.py`, so the new
-    value will be effective until this function is called again or a new file with a different MAX_THREADS value is specified.
+    value will be effective until this function is called again or a new file with a different :data:`parameters.MAX_THREADS` value is specified.

     Returns the previous setting for maximum threads.